phadkearya/bmi-calculator/README.md

-This is a BMI Calculator made by me by following a course on Flutter by London App Brewery
+This is a BMI Calculator made by me by following a course on Flutter by London App Brewery.
+The main features learnt in making this app was making custom widgets and styling them however we want.

 # BMI Calculator